smwalsh7502/smwalsh7502/README.md

 - 👋 Hi, I’m @smwalsh7502
-- 👀 I’m interested in cycling, golfing, and msuic
+- 👀 I’m interested in cycling, golfing, and music
 - 🌱 I’m currently learning how to code with Python

 <!---